guozhan11/dc-council-agent/README.md

 # DC Council Agent

 A lightweight pipeline that collects DC Council updates from multiple sources, stores them in SQLite, and sends a weekly email digest to subscribers.
-The newsletter content is generated using OpenAI API with daily collected updates as sources.
-Links to mentioned events are included for reference and verification.
+The newsletter includes a three-bullet AI summary with clickable sources and supports per-subscriber customization based on selected topics and free-text interests.

 Subscribe [here](https://guozhan11.github.io/dc-council-agent/)!